CRTC 'secret shoppers' report on wireless sellers

-TORONTO — Canada's telecom regulator says there was evidence of misleading or aggressive behaviour in about one-fifth of the interactions between its undercover shoppers and sales staff for six major wireless carriers.
+TORONTO — A "secret shopper" campaign on behalf of the CRTC found evidence of misleading or aggressive behaviour in about one-fifth of the interactions between its undercover shoppers and sales staff for six major wireless carriers.

 However, it found that 20 per cent of shoppers felt they were given misleading information or faced aggressive sales practices — particularly if they had disabilities and or didn't use English or French as their first language.

-In this round, 422 undercover shoppers evaluated six large wireless providers — BCE's Bell Canada, Rogers Communications, Telus, Shaw's Freedom, Quebecor's Videotron and SaskTel, which is owned by Saskatchewan's provincial government.

-CRTC chairman Ian Scott says the regulator intends to do more secret shopper investigations to assist the commission in its decisions.

-“The secret shopper project allowed us to gain on-the-ground insight into the challenges Canadians may face when engaging with communications service providers’ salespeople," Scott said in a statement.
+“The secret shopper project allowed us to gain on-the-ground insight into the challenges Canadians may face when engaging with communications service providers’ salespeople," CRTC chair Ian Scott said Tuesday in a statement.

 "This is why the secret shopper project will continue into the future.
 We look forward to using this information to promote the fair treatment of consumers.”